 - Comments from the Jurisdictions and the Chesapeake Bay Program Responses

-The Final Chesapeake Bay Program Partnership Phase 6 CAST and Watershed Model documentation is posted as it becomes available.
-The documentation is for the time-averaged Watershed Model.
-CAST is the same as the Model.
-Creating and running scenarios in CAST is simply using an on-line interface to the Model.
-The documentation for the Model is the documentation for CAST.
+The documentation is for the dynamic and time-averaged Watershed Model.
+CAST is the same as the time-averaged Phase 6 Model.
+Creating and running scenarios in CAST is simply using an on-line interface to the time-averaged Model.
 Due to the length of the documentation, it is divided into sections.
 Click on the links below to read through the different portions of the documentation.
-See Draft Beta 3 documentation for draft versions of sections coming soon.

 - Average Loads